Install with Docker on Windows

 Build the docker image

-Fetch latest GL vsetion:
+Fetch the latest GL version:

 docker pull demtec/graphlytic:latest